By Katie Wilson

 Rooms start from £126 a night

-Other places worth staying in Santa Eulalia include Aguas de Ibiza Grand Luxe hotel, a five-star hotel with a rooftop swimming pool which looks even more spectacular lit up at night.
+Other places worth staying in Santa Eulalia include Aguas de Ibiza Grand Luxe hotel, a five-star hotel with rooftop swimming pool that looks even more spectacular lit up at night.

 Discover your inner hedonist at the luxury Bless Hotel in Es Cana where you’ll find a premium beach club, suites with Jacuzzis on the terrace and Etxeko, the restaurant from chef Martín Berasategui, who has no less than 12 Michelin stars.

 For something a little different try Agroturisme Can Guillem Ibiza, a stylish converted farmhouse with a swimming pool set in the Ibizan countryside amongst an olive grove.

 Where to eat and drink in Santa Eulalia

 Santa Eulalia is the place for foodies in Ibiza.
 It even has a road dubbed ‘Restaurant Street’ (San Jaime is Calle San Vicente) which closes to traffic in the evenings so people can dine alfresco.

 The Michelin-approved Can Curreu is easily one of the best restaurants on the island, serving traditional farm-to-table dishes from its mediterranean dining room.
 Tables on the covered terrace are next to a 1,000-year-old olive tree.
 Visit at sunset for the best views.
 Those who want to stay longer can book a room at the adjoining hotel and spa.